-cr edentialSubject id DID The Subject DID claims List of Claims Set of claims about the Verifiable Credential Subject.
-See Subject Claims Information Model below iss suer List of objects Person or entity that allocates this VC id DID Identifier of the Issuer пате String Issuer name iss suanceDate String (of an [ RFC3339] ) Indicates when VC was emitted and validated ex pirationDate String (of an [ RFC3339] ) Depicts when VC will not be considered useful cr edentialStatus List of objects Utilized for knowing information about the current status of a VC id String Identifier of the Credential Status used, must be a URL type String CredentialStatus type that should provide enough information to determine the current status of the credential including "active", "suspended", "revoked" pr proof List of Pro objects Contains all details necessary to assess whether this VC is authentic.
+Pa arameter Туре Description id URI Identifier that others must use in order to express statements covered by this verifiable credential ty pe String Kind of information represented in the VC.
+The following 5GZORRO VC types are considered: "StakeholderCredential", "ResourceCredential", "ServiceCredential", "Prod uctCredential", "AgreementCredential", "GovernanceBoardCredential". cr edentialSubject id DID The Subject DID claims List of Claims Set of claims about the Verifiable Credential Subject.
+See Subject Claims Information Model below iss suer List of objects Person or entity that allocates this VC id DID Identifier of the Issuer name String Issuer name iss suanceDate String (of an [ RFC3339] ) Indicates when VC was emitted and validated ex pirationDate String (of an [ RFC3339] ) Depicts when VC will not be considered useful cr edentialStatus List of objects Utilized for knowing information about the current status of a VC id String Identifier of the Credential Status used, must be a URL type String CredentialStatus type that should provide enough information to determine the current status of the credential including "active", "suspended", "revoked" pr oof List of Proof objects Contains all details necessary to assess whether this VC is authentic.
 See Proof Information Model below